Pour la version française, cliquez ICI

-I tried to explain the sensation to a friend once, and the closest I came to expressing it correctly was by saying that it felt like I was driving in a car on a dark road with no idea where I was or where I was going, but I had the headlights on and could just see enough to stay on the road.
+I tried to explain the sensation to a friend, and the closest I came to expressing it correctly was by saying that it felt like I was driving in a car on a dark road with no idea where I was or where I was going, but I had the headlights on and could just see enough to stay on the road.
 I would look ahead into the little illuminated patch of ground and keep inching forward.
 My sense of time was completely altered when I was writing, a whole day could go by in what felt like an hour.
 Words gushed out of me like an open faucet.
-It was a frightening, invigorating, strange, amazing, weird, life-altering experience.

-The next day he emailed me a television interview of the acclaimed French author Patrick Mondiano.
+The next day he emailed me a television interview of the French author Patrick Mondiano.
 When asked how he wrote, he described my experience, verbatim.
-I knew in that instant that I had experienced genuine creativity, the elusive ‘flow’.
-I had been fortunate enough to accidentally tap into what I believe is an innate source of creativity that exists in us all.
+I knew in that instant that I had experienced the elusive ‘flow’.
+I had been fortunate enough to accidentally tap into what I now believe is an innate source of creativity that exists in us all.
 From that new centered place came my creativity.
 That creativity bore my novel Gag, the SEYMOUR+ space and even the website that you are currently reading.